usc-isi-i2/dig-wikifier/server_instructions.md

 Currently the files are stored in the following locations -
 ## Embeddings
-Embeddings are located on minds03 server at `/lfs1/wikidata/wikifier/embeddings` folder.
+Embeddings are located on minds server at `/lfs1/wikidata/wikifier/embeddings` folder.
 The are other embeddings that have been generated and are located at `/lfs1/embeddings` folder

 ## The service